The Biodynamic Preparations

 This intimacy with the preparations makes it possible to have a sense for their spiritual dimensions.
 According to Rudolf Steiner it is about activating new spiritual forces in the world of nature so that they can continue nourishing us.
 What is this spiritual-evolutionary relationship between human beings and nature?
 What is coming to an end and what is being born?
 With what part of my nature am I able to take responsibility for and co-create this partnership between human being and the earth.

 The preparations are now in the public eye.
 Every week new publications appear in the popular press or in scientific magazines, books and films in which the preparations are written about or presented in picture form.
 The extent to which this occurs is something quite new.
 The days when the preparations could be shyly referred to at the end of a farm walk are long since past.
 People are open and ready to hear about the preparations.
 How should we present them to the public?
 How do we do justice to the practical mundane aspects as well as those of a personal-spiritual nature?
 Can we find our way between the banal and the sacramental?

 Apart from the wider public domain there is also the more immediate community around the place where the preparations are made and used.
 The social context surrounding the preparations may be developed in different ways.
 We can share our methodology with one another.
 We can also empower each other and make these preparation days into festive occasions for the communities living around the farms.

 We would like to encourage you over the coming year, to take the preparations as a theme for your work on farms, in regional groups and nationally.
 A good basis for this work is the recently published study: "The Biodynamic Preparations in Context – individual approaches to work with the preparations, case studies of worldwide practice".
-It was published by the Agriculture Section in autumn 2016 and is available in English and German and as a pdf document.
+It was published by the Agriculture Section in autumn 2016 and is available in English and German and as a <link file:39206 _blank download internal link in current>pdf document.

 The International Agricultural Conference at the Goetheanum from 7th to 10th February 2018 will be on the theme of the preparations.